netdata/netdata-demo-site/gvpe/README.md

 ## So, why GVPE?

-Yes, it seems that TINC is more capable and well maintained than GVPE.
+Yes, it seems that TINC is more capable than GVPE.
 So why GVPE?

 I decided to use GVPE for interconnecting netdata VMs, because GVPE seems a lot simpler and straight forward.
-I liked the idea that all the nodes of the VPN will be statically configured and routing is a configure-time decision.
+I liked the idea that all the nodes of the VPN will be statically configured and routing order is a configure-time decision.
 I also liked the broad range of transport protocols supported.

 The key limitations of GVPE in netdata case are:

 1. The lack of any automated mechanism for attempting multiple protocols between any 2 nodes.
+So, if for example `rawip` does not work for a node, manual re-configuration of the node is required to switch to another protocol.

 2. The lack of any automated mechanism to fallback from direct to routed communications between any 2 nodes.
+So, if for example, due to temporary network issues a node cannot directly reach another node, gvpe will not attempt to re-route packets via another node is can connect to both.

+## What are the GVPE files on this repo?

-GVPE also lacks a management system, to easily provision the entire network with changes.
-The files in this directory attempt to provide that.
+The files in this directory attempt to easily provision changes to the entire VPN network:

+1. Statically built gvpe binaries are provided for x64 Linux and FreeBSD.
+These binaries should be usable on any x64 Linux and FreeBSD.
+2. A global configuration file ([nodes.conf](nodes.conf)) handles all the configuration for all nodes.
+3. GVPE configuration `gvpe.conf` is common on all nodes.
+The script maintains the order of nodes (nodeid) across runs.
+4. Custom gvpe configuration for nodes in maintained in `local.conf` and `routing.conf`.
+Both of these files are gvpe configurations and are not overwritten by updates.
+5. A script ([provision-gvpe.sh](provision-gvpe.sh)) provisions everything (initial setup and updates) on all nodes (via SSH).
+6. GVPE `if-up`, `node-up`, `node-down` and `node-changed` are provided.
+Each node may have its own extensions using `if-up.local`, `node-up.local`, `node-down.local` and `node-changed.local` (which are not overwritten by updates).
+7. An enhanced status script [`gvpe-status.sh`](sbin/gvpe-status.sh) is provided, that shows current connection state for all nodes.
+8. A simple script [`gvpe-routing-order.sh](sbin/gvpe-routing-order.sh) is provided to ping all running nodes and based on their latency, decide the order they shoud be used as routers.

 ## Links